|

 - CARBREY:

-English form of Irish/Gaelic Cairbre,
+Anglicized form of Gaelic Cairbre,

 meaning "charioteer."
+In Irish and Scottish

 - CARBRY:

-Variant of English Carbrey, meaning
+Variant spelling of English Carbrey, meaning

 "charioteer."